uo-ec607/syllabus/README.md

-# syllabus
+# Syllabus

-Syllabus for EC 607
+Syllabus for my EC 607 class in Environmental Economics and Data Science.